Welcome to another edition of THE UN BRIEF.

 ILO World Social Protection Report 2020-2022

-How unpaid care work affects women's wages through life and pension later on, making poverty more prevalent for women.
+How unpaid care work affects women's wages through life, and pension contribution, making poverty more prevalent among women in old age.

 Also my reviews of ILO reports on social protection, on above the poverty line pensions for women, the most affected when retirement time comes, as they spend years caring for their children just to find out that very little compensation for their work exists.
 Unless there are adequate savings - however women have in general lower wages and enter and exit the job market frequently given their commitments to raising their children, according to data from ILO’s 2022 report.
 Watch.